-A WMS in the healthcare and pharma industry helps in establishing proper coordination through the entire value chain.
+A Warehouse management system in the healthcare and pharma industry helps in establishing proper coordination through the entire value chain.
 We can automate replenishment strategies to avoid critical situations.
 WMS solutions ensure that there are ample SKUs to satisfy the demand.
 There’s no debate about the importance of the availability of essential drugs when required.
 However, a lack of transparency and visibility in the inventory gives rise to situations where drugs are to be bought in an unplanned manner.
 As a result, this leads to increased costs.
 Enhancing the healthcare supply chain could help bring down these costs to a noticeable extent.
 Healthcare products are governed by licenses that help ensure optimum standards for storage, transportation, and packaging.
-WMS is an essential application for the industry because of the following implications: –
+WMS system software is an essential application for the industry because of the following implications: –

 - Overnight or speedy deliveries

 - Reducing wastage, spillage, degraded, and spurious medicines by proper zone management in the warehouse.

 - Incorporating regulatory practices for different medical products to carry out smooth regulatory-compliant supply chain operations

 A lot of digitalization has happened in grocery fulfillment.
 Moreover Pandemic only sped up the adoption of d2c fulfillment in the grocery vertical.

 Typical challenges with D2C grocery fulfillment are as below:-

 - The requirement to track batch and expiry

 - High-velocity transactions, high inventory turns